alicerunsonfedora/planting-uneasy-feelings/README.md

 > *Note: To make builds successful, the fonts provided in this repository correspond to free equivalents from the GNU
 > FreeFont family.
 The authors recommend that you purchase the Salmon font family and replace these font files to
 > replicate the exported experience.

+## Licensing

+The source code for this project is licensed under the Mozilla Public License v2.0.

+Likewise, the following assets are under specific licenses:

+- Modern Office Tileset - Proprietary (contact LimeZu on Itch for permissions)
+- Salmon 9 - Proprietary (fonts here replaced with free counterparts)